dolphindb/Tutorials_EN/database.md

 In a range domain (RANGE), partitions are determined by ranges, whose boundaries are two adjacent elements of the partition scheme vector.
 The starting value is inclusive and the ending value is exclusive.
 A row with the value of the partitioning column falling within a range belongs to the partition defined by this range.

-In the example below, the database db has 2 partitions: [0,5) and [5,10).
+In the example below, database db has 2 partitions: [0,5) and [5,10).
 Table t is saved as a partitioned table pt with the partitioning column of ID in database db.

 ```
 n=1000000